How Long Does It Take To Get An SBA Loan?

 The most popular SBA loan product is the standard 7(a) loan, which can be used for working capital, acquiring equipment, refinancing other business debt, and various other purposes.
 Though its flexibility in use makes it very versatile, it cannot exceed a $5 million loan amount.

-What is an SBA express loan & how long does it take for approval?
+What is an SBA Express loan & how long does it take for approval?

 What is an SBA 504 loan & how long does it take for approval?

 We’re going to talk about the Small Business Administration’s 504 loan program.
 If you aren’t familiar with it already, it helps small businesses get loans to finance the acquisition of fixed assets for expansion and modernization.
-Before the lender can process an SBA 504 loan, it must first go through a Certified Development Company-a step that throws off the typical processing timeline.
+Before the lender can process an SBA 504 loan, it must first go through a Certified Development Company, a step that throws off the typical processing timeline.

 What is an SBA microloan & how long does it take for approval?

-The SBA has a microloan program, which, as the name implies, is for smaller amounts.
-It caps at $50,000.
 While these loans may not provide the same financing size as larger loans, the processing time is usually faster and often doesn’t require a business plan.
 In as little as a month, you can have the funds in your account.
 In some cases, though, it can take up to three months.

 Although SBA microloans are beneficial for small businesses, they can be less straightforward than larger loans.
 That’s because the SBA initially lends to an intermediary lender or bank at a discount.
 Then, the intermediary lender or bank will have the authority to issue loans to the business.

-As a small business owner, it is important to maintain your patience when pursuing an SBA loan.
 However, you don’t have to wait for the SBA loan approval process.
 These days, many lenders have fast funding options available to business owners that weren’t available 5-10 years ago.

 Whatever your business funding needs, United Capital Source has the lenders and the resources to make it happen!